3 Contrarian Ways To Be A Better Investor

 Every time the mainstream financial media crows about “beating the street,” it just fuels the worst instincts of investors.
 It makes us think that there’s always someone out there doing better than you.
 It’s not healthy for your mind, and it’s not healthy for your portfolio, either.

 The research firm Dalbar shows that the average equity fund investor consistently underperforms the market.
 The latest data I could find said the average individual investor earned 5.19% a year over the last 20 years, compared to 9.85% for the S&P 500.
 While it’s true that trading fees account for some of the underperformance, the truth is most of it is attributable to investor behavior — lack of patience, poor timing, etc.

-My advice: instead of worrying about keeping up with the Jonses, spent your time finding high-quality companies that gush enough cash flow to grow their business and handsomely reward investors with rising dividends year after year.
+My advice: Instead of worrying about keeping up with the Jones’s, spend your time finding high-quality companies to own.
+I’m talking about companies that gush enough cash flow to grow their business and handsomely reward investors with rising dividends year after year.